HacKanCuBa/passphrase-py/DEVELOPERS.md

 ## How to use it as a package

 Download the files, preferrably fom the [latest release](https://github.com/HacKanCuBa/passphrase-py/releases/latest) - releases are always signed -.
 Once downloaded and verified, use `setup.py` to install (I let you decide whether to use virtualenv or not): `./setup.py install`.
 You can also do `make package-install` with the same outcome.
 Run it with `sudo` or elevated privileges to install it system-wide.
 Using *pip* for installation is not recommended given that it's very insecure.
+But if you insist, just do `pip install hc-passphrase`.
-To uninstall, run `make package-uninstall` or `pip uninstall passphrase`.
+To uninstall, run `make package-uninstall` or `pip uninstall hc-passphrase`.

 Please let me know if you use this in your app, I would love that :)